 Daily Crime and Fire Log

-- The Daily Crime and Fire Log includes crimes reported to the Department of Public Safety (DPS) in the past 60 days, and fires in campus residence halls reported to the Department of Public Safety (DPS) in the past 60 days.
+- The Daily Crime and Fire Log includes crimes reported to the University Police Department in the past 60 days, and fires in campus residence halls reported to the University Police Department in the past 60 days.

 - The Daily Crime and Fire Log for the most current 60 days is available for viewing online at Daily Crime and Fire Log, or during regular business hours at the dispatch center in the lobby of the University Police Department located:

 WWU Campus Services Building